 It’s likely that drivers will not know they’re near autonomous vehicles.
 It could distract some drivers because the concept is so new, and other drivers may be tempted to drive aggressively around the vehicle and test its limits.

 USPS may be on the beginning of a path that leads them to integrating futuristic technologies into their industry, and will hopefully bring the improvements they wish to make.

 Autonomous vehicle or not, car accidents do happen.
-If you need a Louisville car accident lawyer, get in touch with Thomas Law Offices today.
+If you need skilled legal representation, get in touch with Thomas Law Offices today.